labouz/NEPIP_NGA/1_vCtrl_wrkFlw/vCtrl_wrkFlw.md

 1. Create a dedicated directory
 2. Create an RStudio Project
  + Click "File", "New Project"
- + Click "New Directory" or "Existing Directory" (if syncing to a remote, click "Verson Control")
+ + Click "New Directory" or "Existing Directory" (if syncing to a remote, click "Version Control")
  + Name project
 3. Git Repo

-### Tips
+####Project Organization Tips

-Here are some tips to consider while to have a more holistic workflow:
+* All files related to project in designated folder
+    - Sub-folders for types of data depending on complexity
+  * Working directory set to project's folder
+      - Do not hard code paths
+* Relative file paths - relative to project folder (we will get to this a bit more below. )

-#### Source and Blank Slates
+### Source and Blank Slates

 As scary as it may sounds, it's better to treat your R process and associated workspace as disposable.
 It is probably not a good sign when you need to leave your project and are not 100% sure your precious objects in your environment are reproducible.
 This attachment is indication you do not have a reproducible workflow.